falvarezb/roboclimate/README.md

 Values greater than one indicate that the naive method performs better than the forecast values under consideration.

 https://en.wikipedia.org/wiki/Mean_absolute_scaled_error

+Currently, the following metrics are supported:

+- **"mase"**: based on the value of the last measurement (3 hours before)
+- **"mase1d"**: based on the value of the previous day's measurement
+- **"mase1y"**: based on the value of the previous year's measurement (currently only supported for London)
+- **"mase1y_avg"**: based on the average value of the last 20 years' measurement (currently only supported for London)

 ### Mean absolute error (MAE)